Geometry.Net - the online learning center

 2. Course in Abstract Harmonic Analysis A (Studies in Advanced Mathematics)

-5. Abstract Harmonic Analysis 2 Volumes by Edwin Hewitt, 1963
+9. Abstract Harmonic Analysis 2vol by HewittEdwin, 1963

 abstract harmonic analysis if Fourier series is the study of periodic real functions, that is, real functions which are invariant under the group of